vercel/next.js/docs/basic-features/data-fetching.md

 export default Blog
 ```

-Note: by default Next.js has a timeout for static generation where if no new pages complete generating within 60 seconds it will re-attempt generation three times and if it still fails after retrying the build will fail.
-This timeout can be increased if needed via the below config:
+Note: Next.js has a default static generation timeout of 60 seconds.
+If no new pages complete generating within the timeout period, it will attempt generation three more times.
+If the fourth attempt fails, the build will fail.
+This timeout can be modified using the following configuration:

 ```js
 // next.config.js